-- Encourage and support the growth of existing local businesses, while promoting and supporting suitable new small businesses to establish themselves in the NA. - Ensure that the settlements within the NA have the latest and fastest communications network available.
+- encourage and support the growth of existing local businesses, while promoting and supporting suitable new small businesses to establish themselves in the NA - ensure that the villages within the NA have the latest and fastest communications network available.

 4. Health and Education